-Your dental provider is required to send us a claim in writing.
-You may send us a claim, at your option.
+You or your dental provider are required to send us a claim in writing.
 You can request a claim form from us.
 We will review that claim for payment to the dental provider or to you as appropriate.

 The table below explains the claim procedures as follows: